dwinney/veneziano-pipi/README.md

  * ``partial (WAVE)`` - Produces desired partial-wave with definite angular momentum and isospin.
 The ``(WAVE)`` option should be input using the usual spectroscopic notation (S0, S2, P1, D0, D2, or F1).
  * ``phaseshift (WAVE)`` - Special to the GKPY parameterization, produces the phase shifts and inelasticities for a specified partial wave.

-For ``VENEZ`` all amplitudes include a text file containing the coupling constants and linear Regge trajectory parameters denoted by ``(INPUT)`` which should be given as a relative path from the main directory.
+For ``VENEZ`` all amplitudes require a text file containing the coupling constants and linear Regge trajectory parameters denoted by ``(INPUT)`` which should be given as a relative path from the main directory.
  * ``isospin (0, 1 ,2) (INPUT)``- same as above.
  * ``total (INPUT)`` - self explanatory.
  * ``partial (WAVE) (INPUT)`` - note here as well ``(WAVE)`` should be a char string with spectroscopic notation.